chellurikeshav/Order-System/README.md

       ```
 5. Now, You can perform all the basic operations in order system using API's.

-(Note :- More functionality are not yet added.But mentioned in repository.)
+(Note :- More functionality not yet added.But mentioned in repository.)